maoberlehner/markus-oberlehner-net/content/blog/form-fields-two-way-data-binding-and-vuex.md

 </script>
 ```

-As you can see in the example above, although the officially recommended way of using two-way computed properties is pretty straightforward and works perfectly fine, it becomes tedious to handle more than a few form fields this way.
-If we take a closer look, we can see there is a lot of repetition in this code.
-Where there's repetition, there's potential to do some refactoring / abstraction.
+As you can see in the example above, although the officially recommended way of using two-way computed properties is pretty straightforward and works perfectly fine, **it quickly becomes tedious to handle more than a few form fields this way**.
+If we take a closer look, we can see there is a lot of repetition in this code. **Where there's repetition, there's potential to do some refactoring / abstraction**.

 ### Using vuex-map-fields for simple Vuex form handling

-After fiddling around with some code to come up with a reusable implementation of the two-way computed property approach, I decided to create a new npm package for handling Vuex powered form fields: [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields).
+After fiddling around with some code to come up with a reusable implementation of the two-way computed property approach, **I decided to create a new npm package for handling Vuex powered form fields: [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields)**.

 With `vuex-map-fields` we can take the code from above and refactor it.